rkuhlf/soccer-iq/LOG.md

 Dang it I've only got 19.
 I kinda wanted at least 20.
 Oh well I can do one more round of clips.

+Need to allow the playback to go past the end.